tanchunsiong/raw-data-access-on-zoom-meeting-sdk-for-windows-custom-ui/README.md

 - The code snipplets' starting point happens when user clicks on the "local record" button in Custom UI

 There are a total of 6 files which have been altered and created.

-I will not provided the full SDK here, you will need to download Meeting SDK for Windows Version 5.14 from marketplace.zoom.us
+I will not provided the full SDK here, you will need to download Meeting SDK for Windows Version 5.15.7 from marketplace.zoom.us

-Add / alter the code listed below.
+Add the code listed below.

-To help you understand the code, I've used the comments in these source and header files `//added for raw data access`

-- Altered: CustomizedUIRecordMgr.h
-- Altered: CustomizedUIRecordMgr.cpp
 - Added: RawAudioDelegate.cpp
 - Added: RawAudioDelegate.h
 - Added: RawVideoDelegate.cpp
 - Added: RawVideoDelegate.h

+Alter the code listed below

+- Replace: CustomizedUIRecordMgr.h
+- Replace: CustomizedUIRecordMgr.cpp

+To help you understand the code, I've used the comments in these source and header files `//added for raw data access` in `CustomizedUIRecordMgr.h` and `CustomizedUIRecordMgr.cpp`

-The output file will be audio.pcm and output.yuv found in the root directory
+The output file will be audio.pcm and output.yuv found in the root directory `zoom-sdk-windows-5.15.7.20385\x64\demo\sdk_demo_v2\`

-Convert `audio.pcm` to a playable wav file by using `ffmpeg -f s16le -ar 32k -ac 1 -i audio.pcm audio.wav`
+Convert `audio.pcm` to a playable wav file by using `ffmpeg -f s16le -ar 32k -ac 1 -i audio.pcm audio.wav`.
+You will need to install ffmpeg if you have not already done so.

 Convert `360.yuv`, `720.yuv` and `1080.yuv` to a playable mp4 file by using either
  - `ffmpeg -f rawvideo -vcodec rawvideo -s 640x360 -r 25 -pix_fmt yuv420p -i 360.yuv -c:v libx264 360.mp4`
  - `ffmpeg -f rawvideo -vcodec rawvideo -s 1280x720 -r 25 -pix_fmt yuv420p -i 720.yuv -c:v libx264 720.mp4`
  - `ffmpeg -f rawvideo -vcodec rawvideo -s 1920x1080 -r 25 -pix_fmt yuv420p -i 1080.yuv -c:v libx264 1080.mp4`
+You will need to install ffmpeg if you have not already done so.

 ## Troubleshooting